 Whatever form the purchase transaction might take, the buyer will want to seek indemnification from the seller for any claims related to the business that arise prior to closing.
 A seller who refuses to grant such indemnity may not have run such a tight ship while owning the business and are trying to evade the consequences once “it” finally hits the fan.

-Whether you’re thinking of buying a business or you have a deal in the works, Jerry L. Freedman, APC is here to be on your team and make sure you’re well equipped for the transaction.
+Whether you’re thinking of buying a business or you have a deal in the works, Freedman and Fazio, APC is here to be on your team and make sure you’re well equipped for the transaction.